Golden Sakura: Production and release

 The manga was written by professional mahjong player Sayaka Okada.

 Golden Sakura was written by professional mahjong player Sayaka Okada, and drawn by Ace Attorney manga artist Kazuo Maekawa.
 It was published by Takeshobo in their monthly mahjong-themed manga magazine Kindai Mahjong; the manga originated in how Okada was writing a column for Kindai Mahjong, and was asked by her editor if she would like to write an original manga for the magazine.
 She initially considered writing a story with fantasy elements about the world of female professional mahjong players, but after the professional mahjong landscape in Japan changed with the creation of the national M League competition, she re-planned the story to be about a male character disguising himself as a woman.
 She drew on her own experiences as a player for the scenarios, and did not find herself with a shortage of plot ideas, but at times found it challenging to make the plot move as quickly as her editor wanted.

 Takeshobo serialized the manga from December 29, 2018, to September 1, 2020; the publisher has also collected the series in three tankōbon volumes released from September 30, 2019, to October 1, 2020, under their Kindai Mahjong Comics imprint.
 The first volume features a design where an illustration similar to the main cover is printed under the dust jacket, with Takuya appearing as himself rather than as Sakura; for the e-book version, this was added as a separate page at the end of the volume.

 In a 2020 interview, Okada said that she hoped that the manga could see an anime adaptation, for which she wanted Megumi Ogata to be cast as Takuya, and Sora Tokui as another character.

+During their panel at Anime Expo 2026, Mahjong Pros announced that they had licensed the series for English publication, with the first volume set to release in November later in the year.